Arthur Rose Sr.: Education

 Rose graduated cum laude from Claflin University in 1950, becoming the second student in the school's history to earn a degree in art.
 Wanting to further his education, Rose attended New York University and studied under several noted artists, including Hale Woodruff, earning his master's degree in 1952.

 Teaching years

 In 1952 Rose returned to Claflin, helping to establish that school's Department of Art, and served as its Chair through 1976.
 In 1977, he transferred to Voorhees College, becoming that school's Artist in Residence, continuing to teach through 1991.
 Many students under his tutelage were poor.
 Not only would Rose invite them to his home for meals, but would provide them art supplies.
 Many of his students would go on to successful art and teaching careers of their own.
 One of them, Leo Twiggs, would help establish the art program and museum at South Carolina State College.

 An art museum has been established in his name at Claflin.

-He had four children: Patricia A. Rose (deceased), Arthur Rose Jr., Bernard H. Rose, and Marcia L. Rose.
+He had four children: Patricia A. Rose (deceased), Arthur Rose Jr., Bernard H. Rose, and Marcia L. Rose (deceased).